waynegraham/registry.clir.org/_projects/2014-action-in-appalachia-revealing-public-health-housin.md

 ---
 layout: project
-title: Action in Appalachia: Revealing Public Health, Housing, and Community Development records in the UK Libraries Special Collections Research Center
+title: "Action in Appalachia: Revealing Public Health, Housing, and Community Development records in the UK Libraries Special Collections Research Center"
+year: 2014
+end_range: 1990
+formats: "NULL"
+geographic_extant: "The geographic scope of this project is the Appalachian region: primarily Kentucky, Tennessee, Ohio, West Virginia, Virginia, and North Carolina."
+institution: "NULL"
+institution_type: "NULL"
+primary_contact: "William Weber"
+size: "645 cubic feet"
+start_range: "1965"
+summary: "This two-year project will result in 645 cubic feet of fully processed Appalachian records comprising seven hidden collections of War on Poverty-era, social justice organizational records.
+These community-driven groups worked to improve public health, housing, education, and economic development from the 1960s to the present by taking action in Appalachia.
+These records include those of the Appalachian Leadership and Community Outreach, Inc., a collaborative program for college students, and the Congress on Religion in Appalachia, an ecumenical response to the War on Poverty.
+Accessibility to these collections will contribute to new scholarship and public understanding about the social and economic development of Appalachia."
+hc_id: "12990371"
+program: "NULL"
+grant_type: "Cataloging Hidden Collections"
+project_url: "NULL"
+address1:  "109 Kinkead Hall"
+address2:  "NULL"
+city:  "Lexington"
+state:  "KY"
+zip: "40506-0057"
+repository_url:  "NULL"
+funded:  "TRUE"
+p1_institution:  "NULL"
+p2_name:  "NULL"
+p2_institution:  "NULL"
+p3_name:  "NULL"
+p3_institution:  "NULL"
+material_string: "NULL"
+collaborating_institution:  "NULL"
+grant_amount:  "$156,439"
+material_description:  "NULL"
 ---